Reproducibility in Scientific Computing

 • Important to test code

-• Check that code does what it should
+• that code does what it should

 Unit tests